 Time4Learning review, Math screen - a time for learning

 Some lessons have printable worksheets.
 If the screen shows “Resource” under the title of the activity, you can click to access a worksheet.
-Worksheets are also accessible through the Parent Administration section.
+Worksheets are also accessible through the Parent Dashboard section.

 High school courses frequently use more traditional teaching methods than do lower-level courses, and many of them follow a similar pattern.
-They begin with a lesson presentation by a real person, either on-screen or as a voice over with graphics.
+They begin with a lesson presentation by a real person.
 Some courses use more creative lesson presentations, such as in English III where costumed actors portray authors of works to be studied.
 Whatever the style of the teacher, lessons are aided by computer graphics, images, and diagrams.
 Short lesson segments are followed by a one-screen summary of key points.
 Then students are presented with one or more practice questions to answer.
 A quiz usually wraps up each lesson.

 Subject Area Coverage